It must be Thursday because we are looking back at some of our favourite projects.

 We have been instructed to undertake the refurbishment of the Library (main function room) located on the 1st floor.
 The works include mechanical & electrical installations, new carpet and joinery and high-quality decoration works, reviving the eternal beauty of this Grade I listed building.

-On a later stage, following the successful completion of the main function room restoration, we have been awarded the reception refurbishment works.
+At a later stage, following the successful completion of the main function room restoration, we have been awarded the reception refurbishment works.
 Works included bespoke joinery, M&E works, decorations, decorative plaster, flooring and new glazed signage.

-The two stages of this project were completed to a very high standard and the client was extremely pleased with the outcome.
+The two stages of this project were completed to a very high standard, and the client was extremely pleased with the outcome.